mrkent/open-government/README.md

 - [ ] Start a test government that provide services by accepting voluntary Bitcoin tax payments

-If you have questions of how such a government can play out or things that require further explaination, submit an issue for concerns that can be addressed as an example.
+Questions of how such a government can play out or things that require further explaination?
+Submit an issue for concerns that can be addressed as an example.

+Want to contribute?
-If you're interested in contributing, open up an issue for any potential bugs, improvments to the Markov model, write about new ideas, or submit possible services to Bitcoin users.
+Open up an issue for any potential bugs, improvments to the Markov model, write about new ideas, or submit possible services to Bitcoin users.